doyeonLee-Luna/Project/readme.md

 3. Run the Java project (`mainUI.java`).

 ### 📢 Additional Information
-This project is for personal learning and practice, focusing on maintaining a simple structure while applying practical concepts relevant to real-world applications.
+<sub>This project is for personal learning and practice, focusing on maintaining a simple structure while applying practical concepts relevant to real-world applications.</sub>
 ---